Carbon-Labs/whitepapers/avatar.md

 To maintain anonymity as much as possible, your AVATAR always presents the same AVATAR ID to the same client, but an entirely different one to every other client.
 There is no way for cross-site coupling of AVATAR IDs.

 ## What is the CARBON token? <a name="what-is-carbon-token"></a>
 CARBON is a utility token, rather than a security.
-CARBON will be used as the preferred payment method in exchange of all products, services and tools being developed by [Genesys Labs](#genesys-labs) as well as a growing number of other businesses.
+CARBON will be used as the preferred payment method in exchange of all products, services and tools being developed by [Carbon Labs](#carbon-labs) as well as a growing number of other businesses.

 For more information, please visit http://carbontoken.info